tensorflow/build/golang_install_guide/README.md

 # Golang Install Guide

-Documentation for installing the Go bindings for Tensorflow.
+Documentation for installing the Go bindings for TensorFlow.

 Maintainer: @wamuir

 * * *

 **Important: TensorFlow for Go is no longer supported by the TensorFlow team.**

 # Install TensorFlow for Go